MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 ## Considerations and limitations

+* After migration, your blocked apps continue to remain unavailable to users.
+Such apps show as unblocked now but are assigned to `No one` in the `Available to` column on the Manage apps page.
+It means that no org user can use the app as you intended before.

 * After you switch to this feature, you can't access, edit, or use permission policies.
 Once your organization migrates, you can't revert the migration.

 * You can't create assignments to apps in bulk.

 * [PowerShell cmdlets](/powershell/module/teams/?view=teams-ps&preserve-view=true) for permission policies aren't supported in organizations that migrate to this feature.
 App centric management feature replaces permission policies.
-While the cmdlet seem to succeed, but the changes aren't applied to your org.
+While the cmdlet seems to succeed, but the changes aren't applied to your org.

-* The apps that you blocked previously, show as unblocked now but assigned to `No one` in the `Available to` column on the Manage apps page.
-It means that no org user can use the app.

 * App availability to nested groups isn't supported in Teams admin center.
 If you assign an app to a nested group, the app is only available to the direct descendants.